Evadaithe Nakenti

-Evadaithe Nakenti is a 2007 Indian Telugu film directed by V. Samudra and Jeevitha.
+Evadaithe Nakenti is a 2007 Indian Telugu film directed by V. Samudra and Jeevitha Rajasekhar.
 Rajasekhar plays the lead role.
 The film was released on 9 February 2007.
 This film has been dubbed in Tamil with the title Udambu Eppadi Irukku.
 The film is a remake of the Malayalam film Lion (2006).
 The climax scene was remade from the 2004 Tamil film Madurey, starring Vijay in the lead.

 Music

 Music was composed by Chinna.
 The song "Sainikude" is plagiarised from song "Varanda" from Tamil film Madurey.